daniyal-fahim/Compilor-Construction-Project/02_compiler_stages.md

 ### Theoretical Foundation

 Semantic analysis performs context-sensitive checks that cannot be expressed in context-free grammars.
 This phase ensures type correctness, variable declarations, scope resolution, and semantic constraints.
-The LogicEval analyzer implements the **Visitor Pattern** for AST traversal.
+The LogicHorizon analyzer implements the **Visitor Pattern** for AST traversal.

 ### Implementation: `src/semantic.py`